kebman/log-ic/README.md

 The manual version has very simple flood controls to prevent the database from flooding over.
 It doesn't have any socket spam controls outside a randomied list of servers to check, however, so please don't spam, or you risk being banned from those servers.
 I take no responsibility for your faulty or malevolent use of this code.

+I may make a fully automated version sometime in the future, when the world is a greener place, and freedom is again something most people enjoy.